How to Tell the Difference Between Fake Online Casinos: A Security Guide

 3. Take screenshots of all correspondence

-4. Try complaining to:
+4. Try to complain to:

 - licensing authority (if specified)

-- payment reception system (if via card)
+- payment acceptance system (if via card)

 - independent platforms (AskGamblers, ThePogg, etc.)